 As long as you have these boxes checked, you’re well on your way to having great website design.
 Some of these are easier to implement than others, such as the mobile-friendly option, but all are important to the success of your site.

 I specialize in designing all of my client’s websites in Squarespace, because covering my top ten is easy using this platform.

 If you’re not familiar, Squarespace is an all-in-one solution for your website, including your hosting, design, branded e-mail, e-commerce, list building, and more.

 In my opinion, it’s an especially great option for bloggers because it’s so easy to use.
 If you’re interested in learning more about what makes Squarespace so great, feel free to read my post here for the rundown.

 About the Author

 Jennifer Bierds, owner and designer of www.JenniferBierds.com designs custom Squarespace websites for small businesses that reflect their brand’s personality and attract their ideal customers.
 You can follow her on Pinterest, Facebook, and LinkedIn.
-You can also mention Kara from Simplifying DIY Design for 20% blog design when booking with Jennifer.
+You can also mention Kara from Simplifying DIY Design for 20% blog design when booking.